Diffusion Model-based Parameter Estimation in Dynamic Power Systems: Methods

-\bmhead{Multi-event joint conditioning} Due to parameter non-uniqueness, the traditional parameter estimation methods using a single disturbance may deduce various combinations of parameters, while some are not generalizable to other disturbances.
-Here, we address this challenge by the multi-event joint conditioning mechanism, where power trajectories under different fault-induced disturbances simultaneously serve as the condition inputs to deduce model parameters.
-Therefore, the posterior distribution of model parameters will be the joint probability that satisfies multiple trajectory conditions, which equals the product of individual ones due to the independence of fault events as expressed by equation~\eqref{joint-condition}.
+} Due to parameter non-uniqueness, the traditional parameter estimation methods using a single disturbance may deduce various combinations of parameters, while some are not generalizable to other disturbances.
+Here, we address this challenge using the multi-event joint conditioning mechanism, where power trajectories under different fault-induced disturbances simultaneously serve as the condition inputs to deduce model parameters.
+Therefore, the posterior distribution of model parameters will be the conditional probability given multiple trajectory observations, as expressed by equation~\eqref{joint-condition}.
 This serves to reduce parameter estimation uncertainties, thereby producing more robust and generalizable solutions.